Factors determining the dividend policy of a company

 A high dividend payout ratio indicates higher growth as it allows the company to have more capital available to grow and invest in the future growth of the company.
 On the other hand, a low dividend payout ratio indicates lower company growth as the same amount of capital is not allowed for future investment.
 The dividend payout ratio is the total dividends as a percentage of the share capital.

 Several factors could be applicable in individuality or in a combination of two or more factors that decide a company’s dividend policy.
 Let’s have a quick look at them in the following paragraphs:

-Liquidity is one of the most significant factors that impact the dividend policy of a company.
-For paying the dividend, a firm will require access to funds.
+Liquidity is one of the most significant factors that impact a company’s dividend policy.
+To pay the dividend, a firm will require access to funds.
 Even extremely prosperous firms can occasionally have difficulties in paying dividends if the resources are locked up in other types of assets.
 In summary, firms with higher liquidity pay dividends more frequently than companies with cash locked up in fixed assets or inventory.